devm33/hackerrank/README.md

-Just saving some hackerrank problems here
+Just saving some practice problems here.

+Some from <hackerrank.com> some from <leetcode.com>